Kevin-CNC/Assignment-SMS/README.md

 * Delete a student from their respective database
 * Search for a specific student using optimized custom-search algorithms
 * Be able to list & perform operations to the student database (e.g: sorting alphabetically by ID, show students in specific courses)

+# How to run:
+Install 'pathlib' if not already in your libraries.
+Run the script by using: "python main.py"